kospsh157/portFolio/README.md

-# portFolio
+# Welcome my Resume Site
-Hi I am SungHo Park, Look at my basic project.
+Hi, I am SungHo Park.
+Please look at my basic project.
 Thank you! <br>
-This project folder doesn't have important VALUES(.env file) so you can just only see code and can't run or build this project
+This project folder doesn't have important VALUES(.env file) so you can just only see code and can't run or build this project<br>

 I can do : <br>
  in language : JavaScript, TypeScript <br>